bazel-xcode/xchammer/Docs/PinterestFocusedXcodeProjects.md

 ### Bazel integration

 XCHammer leverages both Tulsi's aspect code and build script.
-It simply creates "Bazel buildable" target that can run Bazel.
+It creates buildable targets that use Bazel as the build system.

-This approach has many cons, but integrates nicely into Xcode.
+This approach has many drawbacks and works without replacing XCBuild.
 The current plan is to replace XCBuild with a more Bazel aware build system that doesn't require this hack, can dynamically build and assemble Bazel targets, and report status to the user.

 ### Falling back to Xcode ( Legacy Mode )